Partial Recovery for Top-$k$ Ranking: Optimality of MLE and Sub-Optimality of Spectral Method: Introduction

 Finally, we discuss another contribution of the paper that may be of independent interest.
 That is, we are able to give a sharp analysis of the MLE under the BTL model.
 Previous analyses of the MLE in the literature \citep{chen2015spectral,negahban2017rank,chen2019spectral} all impose some additional regularization to address the challenge that the Hessian of the log-likelihood function is not well behaved.
 Whether the \textit{vanilla} MLE works theoretically without any penalty or regularization remains an open problem.
 Our analysis solves this open problem by relating a regularized MLE to an $\ell_{\infty}$-constrained MLE.
 This allows us to show that the solution to the $\ell_{\infty}$-constrained MLE lies in the interior of the constraint.
 Thus, we can conclude that the $\ell_{\infty}$-constrained MLE is equivalent to the vanilla MLE in its original form.
 This equivalence then leads to the desired control of the spectrum of the Hessian matrix, which is the most critical step of our analysis.

 The rest of the paper is organized as follows.
 We introduce the setting of the problem in Section \ref{sec:mm}.
 The results of the MLE and the spectral method will be given in Section \ref{sec:MLE-result} and Section \ref{sec:spec-result}, respectively.
 We then comprehensively compare the two methods in Section \ref{sec:compare} by numerical experiments.
 Section \ref{sec:lower-partial} presents a minimax lower bound for partial recovery.
-The proofs of our main results are given in Sections \ref{sec:proof-MLE}-\ref{sec:pf-minmax-l}, with Section \ref{sec:proof-MLE} for the analysis of the MLE, Section \ref{sec:proof-spec} for the analysis of the spectral method, and Section \ref{sec:pf-minmax-l} for the proofs of the lower bounds.
+In Section \ref{sec:local}, we analyze the error rates of the MLE and the spectral method for each individual parameter.
+The proofs of our main results are given in Sections \ref{sec:proof-MLE}-\ref{sec:pf_local}, with Section \ref{sec:proof-MLE} for the analysis of the MLE, Section \ref{sec:proof-spec} for the analysis of the spectral method, Section \ref{sec:pf-minmax-l} for the proofs of the lower bounds, and Section \ref{sec:pf_local} for the proof of local error rates.
 Finally, a few technical lemmas will be given and proved in Section \ref{sec:pf-tech}.

 We close this section by introducing some notation that will be used in the paper.
 For an integer $d$, we use $[d]$ to denote the set $\{1,2,...,d\}$.
 Given two numbers $a,b\in\mathbb{R}$, we use $a\vee b=\max(a,b)$ and $a\wedge b=\min(a,b)$.
 We also write $a_+=\max(a,0)$.
 For two positive sequences $\{a_n\},\{b_n\}$, $a_n\lesssim b_n$ or $a_n=O(b_n)$ means $a_n\leq Cb_n$ for some constant $C>0$ independent of $n$, $a_n=\Omega(b_n)$ means $b_n=O(a_n)$, and $a_n\asymp b_n$ means $a_n\lesssim b_n$ and $b_n\lesssim a_n$.
 We also write $a_n=o(b_n)$ when $\limsup_n\frac{a_n}{b_n}=0$.
 For a set $S$, we use $\indc{S}$ to denote its indicator function and $|S|$ to denote its cardinality.
 For a vector $v\in\mathbb{R}^d$, its norms are defined by $\norm{v}_1=\sum_{i=1}^d|v_i|$, $\norm{v}^2=\sum_{i=1}^dv_i^2$ and $\norm{v}_{\infty}=\max_{1\leq i\leq d}|v_i|$.
 The notation $\mathds{1}_{d}$ means a $d$-dimensional column vector of all ones.
 For any $v\in\mathbb{R}^d$, we write $\ave(v)=d^{-1}\mathds{1}_{d}^Tv$.
 Given $p,q\in(0,1)$, the Kullback-Leibler divergence is defined by $D(p\|q)=p\log\frac{p}{q}+(1-p)\log\frac{1-p}{1-q}$.
 For a natural number $n$, $\S_n$ is the set of permutations on $[n]$.
 The notation $\mathbb{P}$ and $\mathbb{E}$ are used for generic probability and expectation whose distribution is determined from the context.